Emergency Management - TRAINING AND EXERCISE PLAN WORKSHOP

 The State will provide the structure in which all workshop activities will be conducted (based on the HSEEP framework).
 The jurisdiction’s role is to provide target capabilities that correspond to State priorities based on the State Homeland Security Strategy.
 After establishing what target capabilities correspond to the State priorities, a list of training and exercises should be developed that will ensure continuous improvement of capabilities and will combine to accomplish the priorities.

-Region and county participants need to bring their target capabilities list, training needs/schedule and exercise needs/schedules.[Last Update - Tuesday, 03-Sep-2013 15:27:59 MDT]
+Region and county participants need to bring their CORE capabilities list, training needs/schedule and exercise needs/schedules.[Last Update - Friday, 30-May-2014 10:56:59 MDT]